 top of page

-• Bays for all three of our MAVAC EMS vehicles with room for future expansion for anticipated growth
+• Bays for all three of our MAVAC EMS vehicles with room for future expansion and anticipated growth

-• Separate, safe, and comfortable sleeping quarters for our overnight EMS staff that are respectful of their privacy and provide access to adjacent bathroom and shower facilities
+• Separate, safe, and comfortable sleeping quarters for our overnight EMS staff members with bathroom and shower facilities

 • Proper storage space for medical equipment and supplies, as well as secured storage for our controlled substances used on the ambulances